aleksandarrusev/MyCrypto/README.md

 # MyCrypto

-> The app is built with VueJS and uses Coinmarketcap's API for checking the currect cryptocurrencies information.
+The app is built with VueJS and uses Coinmarketcap's API for checking the currect cryptocurrencies information.
+App uses Firebase as a database source, Vue-resource as HTTP API and Vuex for state management.

-## Build Setup
+## Setup

 ``` bash
 # install dependencies